opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

    ├── verify-licensed.yaml
    └── versioning.yaml

-We defined all TOST required job templates in tost.yaml and here is its partial content.
+We defined all SD-Fabric required job templates in tost.yaml and here is its partial content.

 .. code-block:: yaml